micmejia/bible-dump/NKJV/Numbers/Num 4.md

 and the pillars around the court with their sockets, pegs, and cords, with all their furnishings and all their service; and you shall assign _to each man_ by name the items he must carry.

 ###### 33
-This _is_ the service of the families of the sons of Merari, as all their service for the tabernacle of meeting, under the [^h]authority of Ithamar the son of Aaron the priest." ## Census of the Levites
+This _is_ the service of the families of the sons of Merari, as all their service for the tabernacle of meeting, under the authority of Ithamar the son of Aaron the priest." ## Census of the Levites

 ###### 34
 And Moses, Aaron, and the leaders of the congregation numbered the sons of the Kohathites by their families and by their fathers' house,